 Help People Manage Their Health

 As providers have learned more about its symptoms, they’ve used Google Posts to share information about how people can screen themselves if they are concerned they or a loved one might have COVID-19 symptoms.
 Helping people test for symptoms themselves means fewer queries to providers who already have their hands full caring for confirmed COVID-19 cases.

-As the Ascension and BayCare examples above show, organizations and physicians alike may use Google Posts so long as they have GMB listings.
+As the BayCare example above shows, organizations and physicians alike may use Google Posts so long as they have GMB listings.

 And people continue to have medical needs beyond COVID-19.
 The OrthoSouth example shows how a provider can and should post information about health care needs more generally.

 Google Posts are a handy first line of communication when healthcare providers need to share information about updated hours and temporary closures.
 The CU Specialty Care example also shows how a healthcare provider can use a Google Post to help patients get easier access to services with information about how to make an appointment.
 Note the use of images to complement the content in most cases.

 Using Google Posts to announce temporary closures is important, because doing so will decrease the chances that Google mistakes an inactive GMB listing for a permanently closed location.

 Google Posts also make it possible for healthcare providers to interact with patients and uplift them.
 Jefferson Frankford Hospital, for example, uses Google Posts to answer user-submitted questions.
 Doing so builds the organization’s visibility as a trusted authority and gives the provider a resource to point patients to for information on commonly asked questions.
 On the other hand, the Haywood Nursing and Rehabilitation example shows that Google Posts can be a source of storytelling, as in the example of showing the creative ways loved ones stay in touch with patients in the era of social distancing.